dvt1405/TSPodcast/GITHUB_ACTIONS_RELEASE.md

 3. **KEY_ALIAS**: Alias for the key (usually "release")
 4. **KEY_PASSWORD**: Password for the key
 5. **FIREBASE_TOKEN**: Firebase CLI token
+   - See [Firebase Token Setup Guide](FIREBASE_TOKEN_SETUP.md) for detailed instructions on how to set up and obtain a Firebase token from the Firebase console
+   - Quick command reference:
    ```bash
    firebase login:ci
    ```

 6. **FIREBASE_DEBUG_APP_ID**: Your Firebase App ID for debug builds (found in the Firebase console)
 7. **FIREBASE_RELEASE_APP_ID**: Your Firebase App ID for release builds (found in the Firebase console)
+   - See [Firebase Token Setup Guide](FIREBASE_TOKEN_SETUP.md#setting-up-firebase-app-ids) for instructions on how to find your Firebase App IDs

 ## Setting Up GitHub Secrets